 Six to Eight Weeks Before the Birthday Party:

-- If party will be held outside your home, select and reserve the location.
+- If the party will be held outside your home, select and reserve the party venue.

-- Select 4 to 6 activities and games for the party.
+- Select four to six activities and games for the birthday party.
 If your child is 6 or older, you'll probably want to decide this together.

-- Collect prizes and other items needed for activities.
+- Collect prizes and other items needed for party games.

 - If serving a meal, decide on the menu.